e-c-k-e-r/vall-e/docs/models.md

 * training with a fixed masking ratio (80% of the tokens are masked and trained to predict the remaining tokens)
   * [this paper](https://arxiv.org/abs/2406.05478v1) mentions a fixed ratio during training yields better results than randomly picking a masking ratio.
   * randomly picking a duration ~~is actually very ungood and harms the model during training~~ actually doesn't matter much.
+    * theoretically, it should help later stages in demasking to better rely on the non-masked tokens, but who knows.
 * not including any specific timestep embedding information
   * some solutions add in the (sinusoidal position'd) timestep embedding, either on top of the input embeddings, or as some normalization weight around the attention head (before and after).
   * it does not seem to be necessary what-so-ever to require this, especially training under a fixed masking ratio.
-    * in reality, the model shouldn't really need to reference this anyways, as training NAR RVQ level 0 is simply to refine a noised/masked off sequence of tokens.
+    * in reality, the model shouldn't really need to reference this anyways.
 * predicting the "duration" (the output audio token window) is kept within the model itself, by autoregressievly inferencing the duration for a given input prompt (text + audio).
   * the model can already "know" the duration for a given prompt already from an AR RVQ level 0, by predicting when to output the stop token, so it makes sense to re-use the model for this.
   * the output length is a simple tokenized sequence where each token is a base-10 digit.
     * it could be in any base, but it's simple to just treat each token ID as a digit, then cast the string to an int.
+  * some checkpoints of the model seems to adhere well to outputting silence at the end if the requested duration exceeds the actual duration.
 * inferencing is a simple loop that simply takes the best masked-off k tokens per step, and remasks the remaining.

 Because the model already leverages the magic of attention to derive phoneme-alignment, such annotations are still not required (but they probably help with a naive sampler).